 The good news is, you’ll have plenty of ideas to get started by writing down all the questions you get on a daily basis.

-There are several benefits for you by following this approach:
+There are several benefits for you by following these Marketing ideas for roofing companies approach:

 - The traffic is easier to get.
 By focusing on these long, specific questions with your content – you have less competition.
 Tons of companies target generic keywords like “Buy a roof” but far fewer actually create content for things like “how much does it cost to install an asphalt shingle roof?”
 We call these long tail keywords, and suggest that you focus on them early and often with your content.

 - It’s free to do.
 Assuming you create your own content, you can expect to create this content for free and pick up additional leads without paying for advertising

 - You build trust and authority with your customers.
 By delivering well thought out and knowledgeable answers, you are proving that you are an expert in the roofing business.
 Readers begin to trust you, and warm up to the idea of inviting you out to give an estimate.